All Products

 image

-When a user uploads a video to OSS, an OSS trigger automatically triggers a function that calls FFmpeg to transcode the video and then saves the transcoded video to OSS.
+When you upload a video to OSS, OSS automatically triggers the execution of a function, which then calls FFmpeg to transcode the video and saves the transcoded video to OSS.

 For more information about the demo and procedure of the simple video processing system, see Simple video processing system.